Polynomial time algorithm for optimal stopping with fixed accuracy: Formal descriptions of algorithms and proofs of algorithmic results

-We begin by proving some auxiliary lemmas.
-First, we bound the error introduced by our truncation. \begin{lemma} For all $U > 0$, \end{lemma} \proof{Proof : } Non-negativity follows from the fact that w.p.1 $Z^1_t \geq U \times Z^1_{U,t}$ for all $t \in [1,T]$.
-To prove the other direction, let $\tau_*$ denote an optimal stopping time for the problem $\sup_{\tau \in {\mathcal T}} E[Z^1_{\tau}]$, where existence follows from \cite{Chow.63}.
+In this section, we bound the error induced (in the optimal stopping value) by truncating the rewards. \begin{lemma} For all $U > 0$, \end{lemma} \proof{Proof} Non-negativity follows from the fact that w.p.1 $Z^1_t \geq U \times Z^1_{U,t}$ for all $t \in \lbrace 1,\ldots,T \rbrace$.
+To prove the other direction, let $\tau_*$ denote an optimal stopping time for the problem $\sup_{\tau \in {\mathcal T}} E[Z^1_{\tau}]$, where existence follows from \cite{chowgreat}.
 Then by a straightforward coupling and rescaling,